Leighzer/BitFlip/README.md

 //Comment

-Instructions are single word statements that perform some type of action.
+Instruction - statements that perform some type of action.

+Bool - single binary digit passed as a parameter to an instruction.

-Args are binary numbers passed as parameters to instructions.
+Arg - binary number passed as a parameter to  an instructions.

-Labels are named program locations that may be jumped to from anywhere in the program.
+Label - named program locations that may be jumped to from anywhere in the program.

-### Each line of a Bit Flip program must follow the above structure, important notes being: ###
+### Each line of a Bit Flip program must follow the above structure, important notes follow: ###

 Instructions end with a semicolon.